 Two of my friends have died.
 Another had a stroke so severe he lost his ability to draw.
 Another just went to the hospital with a suspected blood clots and the doctors released him without bothering to test for one.

-My friends who continuously boost are experiencing a rolling storm of flus, COVID rebounds and mystery respiratory disease.
+My boosted friends are experiencing a rolling storm of flus, COVID rebounds and mystery respiratory disease.
 I don’t need new friends because we disagree—I need new friends because I think they might die before we’re fifty.